Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Latent Gaussian dynamic factor model

+In view of \eqref{e:ar1example_poisson}, the model discretizes the continuous-valued series $\{Z_{i,t}\}$ and is particularly natural to use in the context where $\{X_{i,t}\}$ can be thought as resulting from such discretization.
 In fact, \eqref{e:ar1example_poisson} defines a count random variable $X_{i,t}$ represented through $Z_{i,t}$ that follows any marginal distribution $F_{i}$.
-However, we shall use the examples of Bernoulli, Poisson, and negative binomial marginal distributions for illustration throughout the paper.
-Whereas the Poisson distribution with a large parameter is close to Gaussian and the latent $Z_{i,t}$'s are effectively observed, note that the Bernoulli case lies at the other extreme and is expected to be most difficult to deal with in our tasks.
-Additionally, our model \eqref{e:ar1example_poisson} can allow parameters $\theta_i$ to vary over time, wherein the bins $(\Phi^{-1}(C_{i,n-1}),\Phi^{-1}(C_{i,n})]$ for $Z_{i,t}$ can depend on time.
-This leads to nonstationary models which will be discussed briefly below.
+However, we shall use the examples of Bernoulli, Poisson, negative binomial, and categorical marginal distributions for illustration throughout the paper.
+For example, for categorical marginal counts, the infinite sum in \eqref{e:ar1example_poisson} reduces to a finite sum by the number of categories, say $N$, where $C_{i,N} = 1$.
+Whereas the Poisson distribution with a large parameter is close to Gaussian and the latent $\{Z_{i,t}\}$'s are effectively observed, note that the Bernoulli case lies at the other extreme and is expected to be most difficult to deal with in our tasks.

-We are interested in the scenario where the underlying Gaussian series $Z_{i,t}$ obeys a DFM.
-More specifically, we suppose that the $d-$vector time series $Z_{t}=(Z_{i,t})_{i=1,\ldots,d}$ satisfies
+We are interested in the scenario where the underlying Gaussian series $\{Z_{i,t}\}$ obeys a DFM.
+More specifically, we suppose that the $d-$vector time series $\{Z_{t}\}_{t\in\mathbb{Z}}=\{(Z_{i,t})_{i=1,\ldots,d}\}_{t\in\mathbb{Z}}$ satisfies